chamambom/my-terraform-cloud-journey/README.md

 > Terraform enables you to safely and predictably create, change, and improve infrastructure.

-### Remote Backend State with Terraform and Azure/AWS Storage
+#### Remote Backend State with Terraform and Azure blob and AWS S3 Storage

 Developing Infrastructure code as a single developer result in the tfstate file being created and maintained on the local development computer.
 This is fine for a team of one, but having multiple versions of a state file can become an issue as more people join the team.
 I will show how to use a remote backend state on Azure Storage to host shared state files.